-The dismissal of a certified employee must be reported to the Division of Investigations at TEA whenever the termination is based on a detrmination that the employee was involved in any of the following:
+The dismissal of a certified employee must be reported to the Division of Investigations at TEA whenever the termination is based on a determination that the employee was involved in any of the following:

-- Any form of sexual or physical abuse of a minor or any other unlawful conduct with a student or a minor - Soliciting or engaging in sexual conduct or a romantic relationship with a student or minor - The possession, transfer, sale, or distribution of a controlled substance - The illegal transfer, appropriation, or expenditure of district property or funds - An attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit for the purpose of promotion or additional compensation - Committing a criminal offense or any part of a criminal offense on district property or at a school-sponsored event means any formal criminal justice system charges and dispositions including arrests, detentions, indictments, criminal information, convictions, deferred adjudications, and probations in any state or federal jurisdiction.
+- Any form of sexual or physical abuse of a minor or any other unlawful conduct with a student or a minor - Soliciting or engaging in sexual conduct or a romantic relationship with a student or minor - The possession, transfer, sale, or distribution of a controlled substance - The illegal transfer, appropriation, or expenditure of district property or funds - An attempt by fraudulent or unauthorized means to obtain or alter any certificate or permit for the purpose of promotion or additional compensation

+- Committing a criminal offense or any part of a criminal offense on district property or at a school-sponsored event - The superintendent is also required to notify TEA when a certified employee resigns and there is reasonable evidence that would support a recommendation to terminate employment because of the conduct listed above. - The reporting requirements above are in addition to the superintendent's ongoing duty to notify TEA when a certified employee has a reported criminal history.
+"Reported criminal history" means any formal criminal justice system charges and dispositions including arrests, detentions, indictments, criminal information, convictions, deferred adjudications, and probations in any state or federal jurisdiction.